 - process any surveys that you have participated in

 Where we process personally identifiable information in the course of our conferencing, audio, events or on-line services, this is done to allow us to provide the services which you or your company has asked us to provide, for example, by allowing us to notify you of changes to events.

 We do not sell or disseminate personally identifiable information to third parties without your consent.

 How long do we keep your information?

 The length of time we keep your information for can vary according to how we use that information.
 Unless there is a specific legal requirement to keep your information, we will not keep it for longer than we believe is reasonably necessary for the purposes for which the data was collected.

-We would like to keep you up to date with details of our products and services using the information that you have supplied.
+We would like to keep you up to date with details of our events, news and services using the information that you have supplied.
 We will do this in accordance with applicable privacy laws and in accordance with any direct marketing permissions which were given when we collected information from you.
 If you would like to change these preferences, you may do so on-line at the locations provided at the bottom of each email broadcast or email email@example.com or call us on 0207 101 0741.

 How to Review and Update your Information

 You may request a copy of the personally identifiable information we hold about you, such as contact information and marketing preferences, and you may review, correct, update, change or delete this information at any time by submitting a request to the firstname.lastname@example.org .
 Alternatively, all information stored is available via the link sent at the bottom of each email broadcast.
 Please note that in certain circumstances we may withhold access to your information where we have the right to do so under current data protection legislation.
 We provide the right to unsubscribe on each email.
 If you wish to be deleted completely, please send a request to email@example.com.

 Children’s Privacy Protection